FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-2018-q3-q4-update.md

 | Security Review & Audit:                     | Q1/Q2   | Q2/Q3   |
 | Launching the Filecoin mainnet:              | Q2/Q3   | Q3/Q4   |

 We have updated [the Roadmap document](https://docs.google.com/document/d/1cgss-rifFO2iSJgnMmOsD_tPal40MUp1m7crTFQuVYQ/edit#heading=h.ao6yxxg3c0tn) accordingly.
 Please recall that all our estimates and timelines are **optimistic** and subject to change.
-We want to keep the community updated, and give a rough indication of where we are, what’s next, and when we currently (if optimistically) expect to achieve our next milestones.
+We want to keep the community updated, and give a rough indication of where we are, what's next, and when we currently (if optimistically) expect to achieve our next milestones.

-### 3. Filecoin Development Update
+## 3. Filecoin Development Update

 This update, we are splitting the news into: